Pharmaceutical-Grade For Laboratory Animal Research

 When working with these viscous compounds with relatively high concentrations of heparin, you must be mindful of the catheter dead volume and careful not to inject any into the animal.

 These solutions are prepared with heparin sodium following the USP standard for compounding sterile preparations.
-They are available in 10ml and 50ml vials, optionally with Instech’s needlefree PinPort™ technology built into the caps.
+They are available in 10ml and 50ml vials, optionally with Instech’s needlefree PinPort™ technology built into the caps, as well as prefilled syringes.
 If you are working with Instech Vascular Access Buttons™ or PinPorts™ you will be able draw up solutions from these vials using a PNP3M injector.

 These solutions are not approved for human use.
 They are for laboratory animal research only.
 AAALAC recommends that pharmaceutical-grade compounds be used in laboratory animal research when available.